-(2) Open-mindedness – we refuse to rule out anything from prejudice and strive to bring our own background assumptions under scrutiny whenever possible.
+(2) Open-mindedness – we refuse to rule out anything a priori and strive to bring our own background assumptions under scrutiny whenever possible.

 (3) Sympathetic Interviewing – First-person testimony is always admissible as evidence.
-We think that anyone who reports an extraordinary experience should be treated to a receptive interview.
+Those who report extraordinary experiences should be treated to a receptive interview.
 The original impetus for this practice was our belief that western civilization has a longstanding practice of suppressing idiosyncratic experiences for the purpose of forcing the extraordinary to conform to what is culturally acceptable.
 For example, historically the Catholic Church suppressed reports of life on other planets from the writings of mystics.
-Conversely, the modern U.S. media is said to excises spiritual elements from UFO encounters.
+Conversely, the modern U.S. media excises spiritual elements from the stories of abductees (e.g. see “American Cosmic” (2019) by Diane Pasulka).
 We want to turn off the cultural filters and offer experiencers a chance to be heard.

 (5) Delineating the space of reasons – the primary focus of our show is articulating the logical relationships between evidence, assumptions, arguments, and conclusions.
 This means that we don’t aim to provide the audience with “an answer” but to show how different answers might follow from different baseline viewpoints or background theories.

 If you have a tip, a comment, you’ve seen something, you know something.